margheRita.Rmd

 any of two sources:

-margheRita, which contains MS and MS/MS information for about 800 metabolites spanning several biological functions; these libraries provideup to level 1 identifications in positive and negative modalities for “HILIC”, “LipC8”, “pZIC”, “RPLong” and “RPShort” chromatographic columns, that are acquired following the methods reported in the supplementary material of Mosca et al. (manuscript in preparation).
+margheRita, which contains MS and MS/MS information for about 800 metabolites spanning several biological functions; these libraries provideup to level 1 identifications in positive and negative modalities for “HILIC”, “LipC8”, “pZIC”, “RPLong” and “RPShort” chromatographic columns, that are acquired following the methods reported in the supplementary material of Mosca et al. (2024).

 MS-Dial, which covers a much larger set of metabolites (\(10^5\)), but is limited to level 2 identifications in positive and negative modalities.

-In this example, we load the margheRita library in positive modalitity with retention times of RPShort columns and we discard all peaks with relative intensity less than 10:
+In this example, we load the margheRita library in positive modality with retention times of RPShort columns and we discard all peaks with relative intensity less than 10:

 ## ID CAS Name rt mz PubChemCID